surminus/cv/README.md

 Where: [FutureLearn](https://www.futurelearn.com)

-As the sole SRE at FutureLearn, my role is to engage with Software Engineers to improve the development workflow, CI and deployment methods and improve the core infrastructure of the site and processes around it.
+As the sole SRE at FutureLearn, my role is to improve the development workflow, CI and deployment methods and improve the core infrastructure of the site and processes around it.

-Since I was the only SRE, I focused my role on rapidly improving infrastructure ready for scale, and working with everyone around me to bring them along for the ride, to ensure Software Engineers, Technical Leads and Technical Architects were able to support and improve the platform without me.
+A large part of my role is to ensure Software Engineers, Technical Leads and Technical Architects are able to support and improve the platform without me.

-As part of this, I gave regular technical lightning talks and interactive workshops.
+As part of this, I give regular technical lightning talks and interactive workshops.

-Some projects I worked on include:
+Some projects I have worked on include:

-* CI project to speed up the overall build time for the main application, reducing test times from ~15m to ~5m.
-Built and configured a CI system to replace the out-of-date CI system currently in use and organised migration over.
+* CI project to speed up the overall build time for the main application, reducing test times from ~15m to ~5m, which greatly reduced the development feedback loop
+* Built and configured a CI system to replace the out-of-date CI system currently in use and organised migration over.
-* Unified all infrastructure code into Terraform, replacing manual provisioning tasks with automated instance bootstrapping.
+* Unified all infrastructure code into Terraform, replacing manual provisioning tasks with automated instance bootstrapping which saved operational support cost and reduced the complexity and number of tools involved in making changes to the stack
 * Wrote a command-line tool in Go for developers to ease deployments and work with SSH, AWS, CI, Datadog, Docker and more
-* Lead the operating system upgrade for servers (from Ubuntu 14.04 to Ubuntu 18.04).
+* Operating system upgrade for servers (from Ubuntu 14.04 to Ubuntu 18.04).
-* Lead the fundamental work to modernise the platform with a migration from EC2 based deployments to Amazon ECS, with a focus on scalability and simplicity
+* Fundamental work to modernise the platform with a migration from EC2 based deployments to Amazon ECS, with a focus on scalability and simplicity while balancing the need for lower cost of ownership by moving to higher value managed services
-* Scaled the platform to handle a huge spike in traffic during COVID19, going from ~200 req/s to ~600 req/s
+* Scaled the platform to handle an unexpected spike in traffic during COVID19, going from ~200 req/s to ~600 req/s

 ## Senior Web Operations Engineer (January 2017 - March 2018)

 Where: [Government Digital Service](https://gds.blog.gov.uk/)

-As Technical Lead for GOV.UK Infrastructure, I lead a team of Web Ops Engineers and Software Engineer, and worked alongside the Delivery and Product Managers in moving GOV.UK toward a modern infrastructure, by helping to plan and organise work within the team.
+As Technical Lead for GOV.UK Infrastructure, I led a team of Web Ops Engineers and Software Engineers, and worked alongside the Delivery and Product Managers in moving GOV.UK toward a modern infrastructure, by helping to plan and organise work within the team.